Twelve Yolk Cake

 dessert

-12 Yolk Pound Cake Tips
+12 Yolk Cake Tips

 1. Coincidently, you can use your favorite flavoring in this cake.
 Good basic flavorings to try are vanilla, lemon, coconut, or almond.